-For inputs relating to 2011/12 and later tax years, for the purpose of valuing the pension benefits at the start and end of the pension input period, a factor of 16 is used.
+For inputs relating to 2011/12 and later tax years including 2022/23, for the purpose of valuing the pension benefits at the start and end of the pension input period, a factor of 16 is used.
 A factor of 10 is used for earlier tax years.
 We show this in the following example: